 In this excerpt from That Kind of Mother, by Rumaan Alam, the white adoptive mother of a black child learns about importance of talking with her son about racism and interactions with the police.

 When my transracially adopted son was teased about adoption at school, he came home upset—and also bewildered about how his friend could have known.
 When I heard this (and when it came out that he wasn’t wholly innocent in the exchange), was it wrong that my reaction turned from anger to laughter?

 Racism exists, and it’s our job as parents to talk about it with our kids.
-Here's an age-by-age guide to handling those conversations.
+Start with this glossary of important terms.